ldclakmal/ballerina-http-test-suite/README.md

-# Ballerina HTTP Test Suites
+# Ballerina HTTP Test Suite

 This is a HTTP test suite which contains followings as the resources.
 - [Ballerina](https://ballerina.io) samples for backend, client and gateway